siddg97/Custom-C-Shell/README.md

 # LinuxCustomShell-C

-__This repository was initially an assignent that I was assigned while studying an Operating Systems Course in University.
+__This repository was initially an assignent that I was assigned while studying an Operating Systems Course in university.
 The assignment was to create a simple linux shell as per the assignment instrutions which requiered me to implement some of my own builtin CL commands for Linux using fork() and exec().__

+#### I am still in the process of developping new commands for my shell and am open to suggestions and ideas at sg8797@gmail.com.
+I plan to add many more new commands through the course of time.

 ## Programming Language